Small-diameter wheel, i-Cockpit dash, sharper steering than the Clio, ideal for the bay-side bends out of TIV.

 Space and load

-The 311-litre boot is the smallest of the TIV French hatches, with a higher load lip and more wheel-arch intrusion than the Clio.
-Two cabin cases and a soft weekender fit.
-A third medium case needs the load cover out and the parcel shelf off.
-Hiking gear for two heading to Durmitor works with one rear seat folded — boots, poles, 40-litre packs, shell jackets — but a pushchair and full beach kit asks too much.
-Beach gear for Plavi Horizonti fits for a couple if you travel without a parasol.
-For two arrivals packing sensibly it is adequate; for anything more, the 308 is the better collection.
+The 311-litre boot is the smallest among the TIV French hatches, with a higher load lip and noticeable wheel-arch intrusion.
+Two cabin cases and a soft weekender fit; a third medium piece needs the load cover stowed and the parcel shelf out.
+Hiking kit for two heading inland, boots, 40-litre packs, shell jackets, goes in with one rear seat folded.
+Beach gear for a Plavi Horizonti day eight kilometres south of the airport works seats-up if you skip the parasol.
+For two passengers on a sensible TIV packing list it is adequate; for anything fuller, the 308 is the better collection.

 Best journeys from TIV

-The 208 belongs to the TIV arrival who actually enjoys driving.
-The returning visitor on a week of coastal loops who wants the Vrmac tunnel descent to feel like something, the solo traveller based in Budva and carving through the Jaz–Bečići coastal section at dawn, the couple collecting for a cruise-shore excursion from the Port of Kotor who would rather a small car with personality than one that disappears.
-It also suits anyone short on patience with touchscreen menus — the piano keys give you climate without submenus.
-It is the wrong TIV car for tall drivers who dislike looking at instruments over a small wheel.
+The 208 belongs to the TIV arrival who actually enjoys the drive.
+The returning visitor on a week of bay loops who wants the Vrmac descent to feel like something, the solo traveller based at a Budva hotel and carving the Jaz to Bečići coastal stretch at sunrise, the couple stepping off a cruise call at the Port of Kotor who would rather a small car with personality than one that disappears.
+It also suits anyone tired of touchscreen submenus, since the piano keys give you climate without a glance away.
+It is the wrong TIV car for tall drivers uncomfortable reading instruments over a small wheel.

 Practical notes